 However since the 1970s, illegal logging encroached into Penawan, to the point that we could not carry out our traditional activities on our ancestral land anymore.
 The last big trees were logged in the 2010s, before our people decided enough is enough.
 In year 2014, Mr. Yusuf Tai (Joseph) returned from Kuala Lumpur to tend to his then-sick father Mr. Tai Baru (our late head of Penawan).
 At the same time, Joseph led the people of all three villages, to form Koperasi Kota Penawan Lawas Berhad (Kota Penawan Lawas Cooperative Ltd) in order to safeguard our ancestral land.

-The main missions are to protect water catchment of the Penawan rivers including its beautiful waterfalls with rich flora and fauna for our future generations.
+Our main mission is to protect the ca. 1000 acres water catchment of Penawan rivers as a Native Customary Reserve (and hopefully an official Nature Reserve) for our future generations.
 And by creating relevant jobs and business opportunities, we will be able to improve the livelihood of surrounding communities.

-Penawan Waterfalls Eco Park – beautiful waterfalls with rich flora & fauna
+Penawan Waterfalls Eco Park – Paradise of Waterfalls